 For the longest time, seating depth on primers and especially primer pocket uniforming, has been discredit by almost all of the shooting community.
 Unfortunately, this tedious method has been pushed off by many individuals.

-Well, I decided to give it a shot despite what everyone has been saying in forums for many years.
+Well, I decided to give it a shot to see what would happen.

 For the nature of the test, I used a 6.5 Creedmoor with a Criterion Remage, 1/8 twist, 26" barrel, using Berger Hybrid 140's, Lapua brass, CCI 450 primers, and Shooters World Long Rifle.
 Full length L.E.
 Wilson Bushing die, CPS Primer seater from Primal Rights, 21st century primer pocket uniformer, 2 thousandth neck tension, and annealed every-time with the induction annealer from AMP.